ant512/SuperFoulEgg/README.md

 Game Types
 ----------

-Really Bad Eggs features three basic game types.
+Super Foul Egg features three basic game types.
 The first is a single-player practice mode.
 Play continues until the grid fills with eggs to the point that no more eggs can be placed.